 Winter storms and blizzards are common, but life in the region does not shut down when the weather is bad.
 Schools remain open in conditions that may surprise you.
 Temperatures can range from 80° F in the summer to -60° F in the winter.
 You do not need to purchase all of your cold weather gear before you arrive at your new home.
 It may be wise to wait and talk to fellow teachers before purchasing expensive items such as boots and parkas.

-All communities have telephone service available to residents.
+Telephone.
 To set up telephone service to your new home contact OTZ Telephone in Kotzebue.
 You may have to wait a few days to a few weeks for a technician to come to your village.
-To make inexpensive calls to your friends and family who live out of town or out of state, it might be a good idea to purchase a calling card.
+To make inexpensive calls out of state, it might be a good idea to purchase a calling card.
 Your existing cell phone service plan is not likely to work in the rural region of Northwest Alaska.

 While OTZ Telephone provides some cell phone service, GCI cell phone service works in the villages, statewide and nationwide.
 AT&T service has also improved recently in the region.

+TV, Internet, Radio.
 Cable TV is available from GCI, usually with no installation fees.
-Satellite TV is also available from DirectTV and Dish Network, but if you don't have access to an already-installed satellite dish, installation fees can be very expensive.
-This region is too remote to receive over-the-air (OTA) broadcasts with an HD antenna.
+Satellite TV is also available from DirectTV and Dish Network, but if you don't have access to an already-installed dish, installation fees can be very expensive.
+This region is too remote to receive over-the-air (OTA) signals with an antenna.

 Broadband internet is available via cable (GCI), DSL (OTZ), and satellite (Exede).
-Cable and phone lines are already in place, but if you go with satellite, there may be an expensive installation if a dish is not in a place where you live.
+If you go with satellite, there may be an expensive installation if a dish is not already in a place where you live.

-KOTZ Radio operates in Kotzebue and broadcasts on 720 AM and 89.9 FM throughout the region.
+KOTZ Radio broadcasts on 720 AM and 89.9 FM throughout the region.